Exotic open $4$-manifolds which are non-leaves: Exotic simply connected smooth -manifolds and foliations

 Now we have enough information to begin to follow the line of reasoning of Ghys \cite{Ghys1}.
 For the rest of this section we assume that $Y\in {\mathcal Y}$ is diffeomorphic to a leaf, and we shall find some constraints.

-\begin{defn} We say that a leaf $L\in\FF$ {\em contains a vanishing cycle\/} if there exists a connected $3$-cycle $\Sigma\subset L$ that is non-null-homologous on $L$ and a family of connected $3$-cycles $\{\Sigma(n)\ |\ n\in\N\}$ on $L$ that are null-homologous on $L$ and converge to $\Sigma$ along leaves of the transverse foliation $\NN$. \end{defn}
+\begin{defn} We say that a leaf $L\in\FF$ {\em contains a lacunary vanishing cycle\/} if there exists a topologically bicollared connected embedded closed oriented $3$-manifold $\Sigma\subset L$ and a family of connected $3$-manifolds $\{\Sigma(n)\ |\ n\in\N\}$ embedded in the same leaf $L$ that are null-homologous on $L$ and converge to $\Sigma$ along leaves of the transverse foliation $\NN$.
+It is a {\em trivial lacunary vanishing cycle} if $\Sigma$ is null-homologous on $L$. \end{defn}

-\begin{prop} In a (transversely oriented) $C^0$ codimension one foliation of a compact manifold, no simply connected leaf $L$ with at least two ends contains an embedded vanishing cycle $\Sigma$ homeomorphic to $S^3$ in an end homeomorphic to $S^3 \times (0,\infty)$. \end{prop}